 - That the Locum is undertaking the work in a self-employed capacity and undertakes to meet his/her own NICs, income and other taxes arising from the income

 - The responsibilities of the employer should also be clarified in terms of what basic facilities will be provided to the Locum– information on computer usage; induction information; pensions forms if appropriate; supplying appropriate equipment; prompt notification of complaints; notice period for cancellation of services; attendance at training/meetings; provision of medical indemnity for the locum

 - Responsibilities of the Locum should include providing original evidence of the following: inclusion on a medical performers list; medical indemnity; GMC registration; CRB check.

 If your Locum booking is cancelled before or on the day of booking, without the agreed notice, what can you do?

 - Your contract should ideally contain a cancellation fee to be paid in these circumstances

-- If there is no cancellation fee, you should be entitled to claim your fee for the day unless you have agreed in writing before not to do so; especially if you have not been able to ‘mitigate’ your losses by getting other work
+- If there’s no cancellation fee, you should be entitled to claim your fee for the day unless you’ve agreed in writing not to do so; especially if you’ve not been able to ‘mitigate’ your losses by getting other work